Here you can find information on Egmont's Tax Policy, including governance, risk management, compliance and planning.

 Egmont recognises the responsibility to pay the correct amount of tax in each of the jurisdictions in which it operates.

-Egmont do not accept aggressive tax planning and seek to implement structures that are sustainable in the long term.
+Egmont do not accept aggressive tax planning and seeks to implement structures that are sustainable in the long term.
 Egmont defines aggressive tax planning as exploitation of technicalities in a tax regime or as inconsistencies between tax regimes in order to reduce tax liability.

 External advice may be sought in relation to tax planning or areas of complexity or uncertainty to support Egmont in complying with its tax policy.